Our friends over at West Coast Mommy share some helpful tips for turning your bedroom into a more restful, earth-friendly space.

 Cariloha’s new all-season bamboo duvet ($279) is both thinner and denser than the old down duvet I had, and it keeps me just as warm.
 Bamboo is naturally thermally regulating as well as odour and allergen resistant, which of course makes it an excellent choice for bedding.
 Even though I have never had any issues, some people may experience feather allergies or even asthma symptoms when using down comforters and duvets.
 Down also comes with ethical issues depending on how it is gathered.
 Many places around the world still collect down by plucking it from live birds, and that’s something I refuse to support.

-In comparison, bamboo is one of the most eco-friendly and sustainable resources on the planet.
+In comparison, bamboo is one of the most sustainable and sustainable resources on the planet.
 Bamboo grows quickly and thrives without the need for pesticides or herbicides.
 Bamboo uses significantly less water than cotton, filters toxins from contaminated soil, absorbs up to 12 tons of carbon dioxide per hectare, and produces 30% more oxygen than a similarly sized hardwood forest.
 However, the processing required to turn it into fabric isn’t always the same.
 As a green family, it’s important to me that Cariloha’s rayon from bamboo is manufactured in a closed-loop process that keeps pollutants out of the environment and makes the process as environmentally friendly as the bamboo itself.

 Cariloha also carries matching duvet cover sets ($219) in four nature-inspired colours: white, graphite, blue lagoon, and Caribbean mint.
 Each set includes a sateen finish duvet cover with wooden button closures and two matching pillow shams with mitered flanges and French-flap closures.
 I chose the set in graphite.
 I love how restful the colour is!